-It works by promoting the formation of new tissues and has been used as a natural remedy for acne, eczema, psoriases and a whole host of skin ailments.
+It works by promoting the formation of new tissues and has been used as a natural remedy for acne, eczema, psoriasis, and a whole host of skin ailments.

 As tamanu oil penetrates the skin, it also does an amazing job at healing incisions and clearing up the scars.

-I have used my own tamanu oil formulation to heal burns, irritated or dry cracked skin and after numerous surgeries.
-It truly helped to heal my skin.
+I have used our tamanu salve to heal burns, irritated or dry cracked skin and for scar healing after numerous surgeries.
+It truly helped my skin.

 Applied topically, the wide variety of tamanu oil benefits include its ability to:

 - Promote the formation of new tissue and healthy skin

 - Help with inflammatory skin conditions like dermatitis, psoriasis, and eczema

 - Moisturize dry skin

 A very versatile oil, tamanu can be used as a moisturizer, to spot treat problem areas and even in a face mask.
 The oil is rich and thick but is easily absorbed when applied to the skin.